linkedin/dustjs/guides/using-helpers.md

 ## Installing Helpers

-Helpers are bundled separately as the `dustjs-helpers` library.
+Officially supported helpers are bundled separately in the `dustjs-helpers` library.
 After the dustjs-linkedin library is loaded, follow the same instructions in the [Getting Started guide](/guides/getting-started/) to install `dustjs-helpers`.
 If you are cloning or downloading from GitHub, you can find the helpers in the [dustjs-helpers repository](https://github.com/linkedin/dustjs-helpers).

-If you are using node.js, then the following `require` statements will ensure you have the needed Dust modules available.
+If you are using Node.js, then the following `require` statements will ensure you have the needed Dust modules available.

 ```
 require('dustjs-linkedin');